KaOS-Community-Packages/mbrola/README.md

 espeak -v mb-us1 "Hello world"
 ```

-## Using MBROLA voices with okular
+## Using MBROLA voices with Okular
 To do so, you need to install espeak
 ```
 sudo pacman -Su espeak
 ```
 and set the appropriate files of speech-dispatcher.

-1. Open the file '.config/speech-dispatcher/modules/espeak-ng-mbrola-generic.conf'
+1. *Open the file* '.config/speech-dispatcher/modules/espeak-ng-mbrola-generic.conf'
 ```
 kate .config/speech-dispatcher/modules/espeak-ng-mbrola-generic.conf
 ```